 Change Management for MDM FAQ Video Series table of contents:

-managing change challenging for master data management initiatives?
+Why is managing change challenging for master data management initiatives?

 What is business change management for MDM?